 Here’s how to do it:

 2. Glue your background colour sheet of felt onto a board.
-I glued mine using PVA onto the inside of the lid to a shallow cardboard box.
-This way pictures can be made in the box, and pieces be stored them when it’s not in use.
+I glued mine using PVA onto the inside of the lid of a shallow cardboard box.
+This way pictures can be made in the box, and pieces are stored when it’s not in use.

 I also added two rectangles in brown about 13x10cm and 18x2cm to be my stable and roof.